fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There is a hadith that prophet Muhammad ﷺ    said, If you encounter the beginning of Al Qiyamah while planting a palm seed, continue planting the seed.

-Savior and evil-doing figures that appear in the major signs include:

 </details><details><summary>

 ## What to do if Al Qiyamah starts?

 </summary>

-Recently, there seems to be increased awareness and fascination with the end of the world.
-People of many faiths are starting to think the signs of the last day are all around them, with Christians pointing to some biblical prophecies coming to light, or Jews now ‘back’ in Jerusalem, anticipating the return of their ‘Messiah’.

-It is also widely thought amongst many erudite Islamic scholars that we are in the final throes of the last days before the Hour.
-After all, the Prophet ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) did once say, whilst gesturing with his index and middle fingers, `"The time of my advent and the Hour are like these two fingers"`.
+Many of the signs of the Day of Judgement mentioned in hadith has already appeared.
+The Prophet ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) did once say, whilst gesturing with his index and middle fingers, `"The time of my advent and the Hour are like these two fingers"`.
 [Al-Bukhari]

+### Continue planting a seed

 > Anas ibn Malik raḍyAllāhu 'anhu (may Allāh be pleased with him) reported that the Prophet ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) said, "If the Final Hour comes while you have a palm-cutting in your hands and it is possible to plant it before the Hour comes, you should plant it."
 [Al-Abani]

+### Prepare for the Hour

-> "A man asked the Prophet ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) about the Hour (i.e. Day of Judgment) saying, ‘When will the Hour be?’
-The Prophet ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) said, ‘What have you prepared for it?'"
+> "A man asked the Prophet ﷺ   about the Hour (i.e. Day of Judgment) saying, ‘When will the Hour be?’
+The Prophet ﷺ   said, ‘What have you prepared for it?'"
 [Al-Bukhari]

-If you are able to do so, you can study the science of Islamic Eschatology (the study of the end of times).
-Amid all of this worldwide confusion, being able to recognise the signs and get some clarity about the reality of the world you inhabit can certainly be no bad thing.
+Prophet Muhammad ﷺ   also said `Seeking knowledge is an obligation upon every Muslim.` Study the Quran and hadith about the End Times.
+When the turmoil and the end times come, the more you know what to expect, the better you may react to it in the right way.

-Do good deeds
+### Do good deeds

-Abu Hurairah said, "The Prophet ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) said, ‘Hasten to do good deeds before six things happen: the rising of the sun from the west, the smoke, the Dajjal, the beast and (the death) of one of you or the general turmoil.
+> Abu Hurairah said, "The Prophet ﷺ   said, ‘Hasten to do good deeds before six things happen: the rising of the sun from the west, the smoke, the Dajjal, the beast and (the death) of one of you or the general turmoil.
 [Muslim]

-Seek refuge

-This essentially means to not engage and invite fitnah.
-It is better to stay away from situations wherein even the temptation or the threat of fitnah exists, if we are able to do so.
-Abu Hurairah said, the Prophet ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) said, "There will be soon a period of turmoil in which the one who sits will be better than one who stands and the one who stands will be better than one who walks and the one who walks will be better than one who runs.
+### Do not engage in fitnah (turmoil)

+Abu Hurairah said, the Prophet ﷺ   said, "There will be soon a period of turmoil in which the one who sits will be better than one who stands and the one who stands will be better than one who walks and the one who walks will be better than one who runs.
 He who would watch them will be drawn by them.
 So he who finds a refuge or shelter against it should make it as his resort."
 [Muslim]

-Accept your ‘strangeness!’
+### Get ready to be strange for others

-Yes, agreed – it is becoming more and more difficult for us nowadays.
-But know that this is prophesied and is one of Allah subḥānahu wa ta'āla (glorified and exalted be He)‘s tests for us!’Abdullah bin Mas’ud narrated that the Messenger of Allah ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) said: "Indeed Islam began as something strange and it will return to being strange as it began.
+> ’Abdullah bin Mas’ud narrated that the Messenger of Allah ﷺ   said: "Indeed Islam began as something strange and it will return to being strange as it began.
 So Tuba [good tidings] is for the strangers."
 [At-Timirdhi] Someone asked, "Who are the strangers?"
-He said, "The ones who break away from their people (literally, ‘tribes’) for the sake of Islam."
+He ﷺ   said, "The ones who break away from their people (literally, ‘tribes’) for the sake of Islam."

+### Protection from Dajjal

 Learn Surah Al-Kahf [Qur’an: Chapter 18], study it and recite it every Friday.

-Abu Darda’ reported Allah’s Apostle ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) as saying: "If anyone learns by heart the first ten verses of the Surah Al-Kahf, he will be protected from the Dajjal."
-[Muslim] Study the tafsir and you’ll soon see the link between the two – it really is the surah to help us understand the modern age!
+> Abu Darda’ reported Allah’s Apostle ﷺ   as saying: "If anyone learns by heart the first ten verses of the Surah Al-Kahf, he will be protected from the Dajjal."
+[Muslim]

 </details>